 - Scaly, itchy skin (psoriasis).
 Early research shows that taking peony for 12 weeks does not appear to improve the size or severity of skin lesions caused by psoriasis.
 Some people might have an improvement in skin problems caused by psoriasis, but it is unclear who might benefit the most.

 - Rheumatoid arthritis (RA).
 Some evidence in adults with RA shows that taking peony with the drug leflunomide or with the drug methotrexate might improve some blood markers of RA better than taking leflunomide or methotrexate taken alone.
 However, most of this research is flawed.
 More evidence is needed to determine the benefit of peony for RA.

 - An autoimmune disorder in which the glands that produce tears and saliva are damaged (Sjogren syndrome).
 Early research suggests that taking peony for 24 weeks does not improve dry eye and mouth symptoms in people with Sjogren syndrome.

 - Breathing problems.

 - Other conditions.

 Special Precautions & Warnings:Pregnancy and breast-feeding: Peony is POSSIBLY UNSAFE when taken by mouth during pregnancy.
 Some developing research suggests that peony can cause uterine contractions.
 However, other research suggests a combination of peony and angelica might be safe.
-Until more is known, don’t use peony if you are pregnant.
+Until more is known, don't use peony if you are pregnant.
 Also avoid peony if you are breast-feeding.
-Not enough is known about the safety of using peony if you are nursing.
+Not enough is known about the safety of using peony while breast-feeding.